Dinner at the Hotel Restaurant Rheingerbe in Stein am Rhein

 Actually, I discovered it by accident.
-During my research before our trip to the sub-sea region in the western part of Lake Constance, I came across an advertisement on one of the local tourism sites.
-You know: the ones listing all the sights, accommodations and restaurants of the place.
-An ad on the edge of this site caught my interest.
-It was said there that the restaurant Rheingerbe in Stein am Rhein offers a pilgrim meal.
-That sounded interesting - and different, than the usual, what is served in restaurants.
-And since we always like to try something new and extraordinary on our travels, that was it the village of Stein am Rhein and his restaurant Rheingerbe landed on our itinerary - a stroke of luck for more than one reason.
+During my research before our short trip to the Untersee region of Lake Constance, I came across an advertisement on one of the tourism websites.
+You know, the ones that list all the local attractions, accommodation, and restaurants.
+An advertisement on the edge of this website aroused my interest.
+It was said there that the Hotel Restaurant Rheingerbe in Stein am Rhein offers a pilgrim's meal in Stein am Rhein.
+That sounded interesting.
+Different from what is usually served in restaurants.
+Since we always like to try something new and unusual on our travels, that was it the village of Stein am Rhein and his restaurant Rheingerbe landed on our itinerary.
+A stroke of luck for more than one reason.
 But more of that later!
-First of all, this is about the culinary delights that we discovered on this trip.
+First of all, this is about the culinary things that we discovered on this trip.

-The name of the restaurant goes back to the early history of the house from the 15th century.
-"On the ground floor, where our tavern is today, the skins of animals once dried and were either tanned in red or white," says Ms. Meier, who runs this restaurant together with her husband.
-"You can’t see any more of it today, but the name of our restaurant comes from this tannery."
+The name of the restaurant goes back to the 15th century history of the house.
+"On the ground floor, where our tavern is today, animal skins used to dry and were tanned either red or white," says Mrs. Meier, who runs this restaurant together with her husband.
+"Today you don't see that anymore, but the name of our restaurant goes back to this tannery."

-What initially sounds like very barren and meager proves to be a very tasty experience for the palate at our test meal in the Restaurant Rheingerbe.
-The pilgrims' meal, which the Meier couple serves us, is something very special: on the occasion of the 600.
-Anniversaries of the Council of Constance Let's think of something extraordinary in the kitchen of the restaurant.
-As Mrs Meier assured us, guests of the restaurant will be offered a set menu - and in good weather also a pilgrim's meal on the restaurant terrace - made exclusively from ingredients that were known in the region for over 600 years ,
+What initially sounds very sparse and meager turns out to be an experience for the palate in the Rheingerbe restaurant.
+The pilgrim's meal that the Meier couple serves us is something very special.
+On the occasion of 600.
+Anniversaries of the Council of Constance they came up with something extraordinary in the kitchen of the restaurant.
+The restaurant's guests were offered a menu consisting exclusively of ingredients that were known in the region 600 years ago.

 If you yourself Look at Constance then you will find tips in this article from Tanjas Life in a Box.

-Our pilgrims' meal begins with a cucumber salad in sour cream sauce with smoked whitefishes from Lake Constance.
+Our pilgrim meal begins with a cucumber salad in a sour cream sauce with smoked whitefish from Lake Constance.
 The sauce is seasoned with dill.
-In this light and tasty appetizer, the taste of each ingredient is emphasized, and this continues throughout the pilgrim's meal.
-The dishes emphasize the natural taste of the food, whether it is the freshness of the cucumbers or the sweetness of the mustard, which we will next be served in the form of a turnip soup flavored with saffron.
-Nothing obscures the original taste of the vegetables - and this is a very unusual palate experience, but delicious.
+The flavor of each ingredient is emphasized in this light and flavorful appetizer, and this continues throughout the pilgrim meal.
+The dishes emphasize the natural taste of the dishes, whether it's the freshness of the cucumbers or the sweetness of the turnips, which we are then presented with in the form of turnip soup flavored with saffron.
+Nothing hides the original taste of the vegetables - and this is a very unusual palate experience, but very tasty.